 2023 HIGH SCHOOL SCHOLARSHIP

 The Developing Community Leaders Award is given to graduating seniors from Hanover’s high schools who demonstrate strong leadership potential and a mindset of community betterment.
 Applicants must intend to continue their education at a two or four-year college or vocational training school.
 A team of reviewers assess applicants on two essay responses, their activities and community involvement, any employment to date, their academic performance, financial need and their interest or potential in leadership or business fields in hopes of gathering a full picture of the student.
 Recipients are selected through a two-phase review process.
 The scholarships are made possible through the generous financial support of Camptown Charities and Chamber Foundation donors.
-Applications are available from the High School Career Counselor and downloadable on this website (see link below).
-Applications must be received by April 1.
+Applications are available from the High School Career Counselor and downloadable on this website.
+The deadline has passed for the 2023 applications.
+All scholarship winners have been notified and invited to an awards dinner that will take place over the summer.
+Congratulations to all of Hanover's graduating seniors!

 RECIPIENT HALL OF FAME